School Science Lessons.

 odourless syrupy fluid that readily absorbs moisture, propane-123-triol,

 propane-1, 2, 3-triol, glycerin jelly, b.p.
+290oC, and

-290oC and decomposes, toothpaste, shampoo, loosens stains, medical uses, manufacture of explosives
+Glycerol is used in cosmetics, toothpaste, shampoo, loosens stains, medical

-by K. W. Scheele, 1779, who heated olive oil with lithage.
+Discovered by K. W. Scheele, 1779, who heated olive oil with lithage.

-H2O2, "peroxide", peroxide, (of hydrogen),
+H2O2, "peroxide", peroxide, (of hydrogen), bleach,

 Contact with the eyes can cause serious long-term damage.

 Decomposition may cause oxygen pressure build-up.

 Tightly sealed bottles of hydrogen peroxide may explode due to a build

 Forms potentially explosive compounds with ketones, (acetone), alcohols,

 (ethanol), esters, glycerine, (glycerol), aniline, triethylamine

-Do not mix hydrogen peroxide with powdered
+Do not mix hydrogen peroxide with powdered Mg, Zn or Al. A 3% solution

-to yield water and oxygen.
 It can decompose rapidly in the presence of catalysts.

 It is difficult to transport because of regulations governing is transport

 It is sold as a colourless solution for disinfecting and for bleaching

 It readily parts with one of its two oxygen atoms and forms water.

 These oxygen atoms cause the disinfecting and bleaching actions.

 The strengths of the solutions usually sold are marked as 10 volume and

-20 volume that refer to the volume of oxygen given by 1 cc of the liquid.
-Thus 20 volume means that 1 cc of the solution yields 20 cc of oxygen.
+20 volume, that refer to the volume of oxygen given by 1 cc

+So 20 volume means that 1 cc of the solution yields 20 cc of oxygen.

 If possible buy a small bottle of 20 volume solution.

 It is usually kept in dark glass bottles, because light hastens the decomposition

 into water and oxygen.

 Iron (II) ammonium

 Ammonium iron (II) sulfate hexahydrate, (NH4)2Fe(SO4)2.6H2O,

 ammonium ferrous sulfate hexahydrate, ammonium iron (II) sulfate,

 Mohr's salt, ferrous ammonium sulfate, ammonium iron (II) sulfate, ammonium

 ferrous sulfate, 0.1 M solutions used to test cations,

 Iron (II) sulfate

-Iron (II) sulfate heptahydrate, FeSO4.7H2O,
+Iron (II) sulfate heptahydrate, FeSO4.7H2O, ferrous

-turn brown if exposed to air when oxygen of the air converts iron (II)
+if exposed to air when oxygen of the air converts iron (II)

 sulfate into brown sulfate of iron, iron (III) sulfate, ferric sulfate.